mattraibert/posto/lib/posto/help.md

 `do [n]`, `top [n]`: move the nth todo to the top.

 `unsort [n]`: unsort the nth todo and place it at the bottom.

+`oops`: if HEAD is a posto commit, reset --soft HEAD^.